Macrometacorp/jsC8/docs/Reference/Collection/CollectionManipulation.md

 `async collection.drop([properties]): Object`

-Deletes the collection from the fabric.
+Deletes the collection from the client.

 **Arguments**